- 1 boneless pork loin roast (4 pounds)

 - Cut roast in half.
-Transfer to a 3-qt. slow cooker.
+Place in a 3-qt. slow cooker.
 In a small bowl, combine the cheese, honey, soy sauce, basil, garlic, oil and salt; pour over pork.
 Cover and cook on low for 5-1/2 to 6 hours or until a thermometer reads 160°.

-- Remove meat to a serving platter; keep warm.
+Remove meat to a serving platter; keep warm.
 Skim fat from cooking juices; transfer to a small saucepan.
 Bring liquid to a boil.
 Combine cornstarch and water until smooth.
 Gradually stir into pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Slice roast; serve with gravy.
-Yield: 10 servings.

 Light-Bodied Red Wine